gradCSwomen-utah/gradCSwomen-utah.github.io/index.md

 * Scholarship and fellowship workshops (e.g., finding grants, applying to GRFP, etc.)
 * Soft skills development workshops (e.g., presentation, communication, networking, etc.)

 and much more.
 Please note that while **Grad-CS Women** was designed with female computer science graduate students in mind, we regularly host events that welcome *all* computer science graduate students.
+Notifications about events open to the entire CS graduate community will be emailed to the *grads@cs.utah.edu* mailing list.

+Additionally, if you are a female CS graduate *alumni* and would like to serve as a mentor in the **Grad-CS Women** mentorship program or give a guest talk for the group, please get in touch with one of the officers.